-Randy Gepp is a recognized expert in handling management-employee relations problems.
+Randy Gepp is recognized in handling management-employee relations problems.
 Mr. Gepp has more than 30 years of experience specializing in the areas of employment discrimination and labor relations.
 His practice consists of representation in employment discrimination, labor relations, contracts and administrative law matters before all federal and state courts, the Equal Employment Opportunity Commission (EEOC) and the National Labor Relations Board (NLRB).

 Mr. Gepp has extensive trial experience with more than 30 employment jury trials and many more bench trials before federal and state courts in Georgia, Florida, California, Alabama and many other states.
 He has achieved verdicts in favor of his clients in more than 90 percent of the cases he has tried.
 He represents employers and provides advice on claims filed under such statutes as Title VII, ADA, ADEA, FMLA, FLSA and WARN.
 He drafts employee handbooks, personnel policies and other employer documents.

 He is a member of Taylor English’s Employment and Labor Relations practice group.
 He was previously managing partner in the firm of Hollowell, Foster & Gepp P.C. starting in 1989 and managing partner from 2001-2009.
 He is a past president of the Labor & Employment Law Section of the Atlanta Bar Association and participates in the Employment Law Committee of the American Bar Association.
 He has been named a “Super Lawyer” in employment litigation by Atlanta Magazine in every year since 2004 and was one of the first Designated Specialists in Employment Law approved in Florida.
 He was appointed by several governors of Georgia to serve as a special master for the Georgia Office of Fair Employment Practices with responsibility for conducting trials based on cases brought by employees against state agencies.

 Mr. Gepp published a quarterly newsletter on employment and labor issues from 1990-1998 and frequently speaks on employment law and mediation topics.
 He has mediated or arbitrated more than 100 employment discrimination cases.